cabforum/servercert/docs/BR.md

 | `signatureAlgorithm`           | Encoded value MUST be byte-for-byte identical to the `tbsCertificate.signature`. |
 | `signature`                    | |

-**Note:** This profile requires that the `serialNumber` field of the Precertificate be identical to that of the equivalent Certificate.
+**Note**: This profile requires that the `serialNumber` field of the Precertificate be identical to that of the equivalent Certificate.
 [RFC 5280, Section 4.1.2.2](https://tools.ietf.org/doc/html/rfc5280#section-4.1.2.2) requires that the `serialNumber` of certificates be unique.
 For the purposes of this document, a Precertificate shall not be considered a "certificate" subject to that requirement, and thus may have the same `serialNumber` of the equivalent Certificate.
 However, this does not permit two Precertificates to share the same `serialNumber`, unless they are byte-for-byte equivalent, as this would otherwise indicate there are equivalent Certificates that share the same `serialNumber`.

 ##### 7.1.2.9.1 Directly Issued Precertificate Profile Extensions